Cheetah (band): History

-For the album they used session musicians: Ray Arnott on drums (ex-Cam-Pact, Spectrum, the Dingoes), Leszek Karski on bass guitar (Supercharge), Ian Miller on lead guitar (Chetarca, John Paul Young and the All Stars), Ronnie Peel on rhythm guitar (the Missing Links, Rockwell T. James and the Rhythm Aces, the La De Das, John Paul Young) and Mike Peters on keyboards.
+For the album, they used session musicians: Ray Arnott on drums (ex-Cam-Pact, Spectrum, the Dingoes), Leszek Karski on bass guitar (Supercharge), Ian Miller on lead guitar (Chetarca, John Paul Young and the All Stars), Ronnie Peel on rhythm guitar (the Missing Links, Rockwell T. James and the Rhythm Aces, the La De Da's, John Paul Young) and Mike Peters on keyboards.
 Australian musicologist, Ian McFarlane, felt Cheetah had "turned their attentions to AC/DC-styled hard rock with some success."

 In mid-1982 Cheetah relocated to the UK.
 They used various local musicians: Dave Dowell, Martin Dzal, Tom Evans, Ant Glyn, Rod Roche, Eddie Sparrow and Chris West.
 The group broke up in 1984.
 McFarlane opined that the sisters "were the archetypal 1970s sex bombs with big hair.
 They had tremendous, booming rock voices and were in constant demand as session vocalists."
 After disbanding Chrissie provided vocals for Rick Wakeman (from 1990 to 1998), while Lyndsay issued a solo album, The Raven (1997).

 Cheetah reformed in 2006 to perform in the Countdown Spectacular and a subsequent tour of Europe.

-In 2007 Lyndsay co-wrote "Higher Than Heaven" with James Blundell, which the latter issued as his country music single.
+In 2007, Lyndsay co-wrote "Higher Than Heaven" with James Blundell, which the latter issued as his country music single.
 At the APRA Music Awards of 2008, Lyndsay and Blundell were nominated for Country Work of the Year.